10 Natural Ways to Increase Energy (for Women)

 Sleep hygiene refers to all of the activities that we do in preparation for sleeping well.
 This can include everything from not eating or exercising too close to bedtime to having a consistent bedtime.

 It might sound so common sense to even mention it, but sleeping well means that you’ll have more energy.
 In fact, the most common cause of fatigue is not sleeping well.

 If you can refreshing, consistent sleep most of the time, you will have a lot more energy.
-You can also see the supplement section below for supplements that can help improve sleep naturally.
+Read my full article with tips for how to sleep better.

 3. Eat More Protein